-I’m pleased to say my practice is now open to new clients.
+I’m pleased to say that after a year or so of being full, my practice is now open to new clients.

 Like many of us, I spent decades trying to fix what felt like my fundamental flaws.
 While I often appeared to function well, I struggled with food issues, anxiety, sensitivity to criticism, perfectionism, relationship issues and a deep lack of self-worth.